 Toulon vs Bristol: Bears without key men for Challenge Cup final

-Injured backs Charles Piutau and Henry Purdy will miss Bristol's European Challenge Cup final clash against Toulon on Friday, while back-rows Nathan Hughes and Steven Luatua will miss the fixture too.
+Injured backs Charles Piutau and Henry Purdy will miss Bristol's European Challenge Cup final clash against Toulon on Friday (kick-off 8pm), while back-rows Nathan Hughes and Steven Luatua will miss the fixture too.

 Full-back Piutau and wing Purdy have been sidelined for recent games because of Achilles and hamstring injuries, respectively, while No 8 Hughes failed to recover from a rib injury picked up in Bristol's Premiership semi-final defeat to Wasps last weekend.